Themus’s Guide to Wizards (Mod 17)

 - Teleport – This is the wizard’s dodge power.
 It shifts a good distance and uses about 25% of your stamina.
 You are immune for roughly 1 second after the Teleport.

 - Chill – Most cold powers apply stacks of Chill to their targets, which applies a Slow up to 6 times (max stacks).
-Some powers will Freeze/Stun a target that is at maximum stacks (Ray of Frost, Icy Terrain, Conduit of Ice).
+Two powers will Freeze/Stun a target that is at maximum stacks (Ray of Frost, Icy Terrain).
 The feature Chilling Presence and the Thaumaturge feat Frigid Winds causes targets afflicted with Chill to take increased damage per stack on them.
 With the Arcanist feat Snap Freeze, Chill inflicts 40 cold magnitude to the target with each application.

 - Spell Mastery – Your Tab power gives you a fourth encounter slot, which will boost the damage of any encounter slotted there by 10%, plus provide some additional effects for some powers.